techfreaque/open-delivery/README.md

     Online Payment (offline cash/card is free)
     Delivery Network (for free if you deliver)
 - Free website + app that will do it for 80%
+- Order by app on the table (for free)
+    + upsell Mc Donalds Type Screens in all sizes
 - Partners can bring their own domain or use a subdomain for free
 - Optional:
     - Premium Website Customization via AI e.g. integrate https://v0.dev